Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 To know better about the various jargon or meanings from the various kind of users, I suggest to you to check this talk by [Italo at Fosdsem 2020](https://fosdem.org/2020/schedule/event/user_standing/).

-Another view can be looks your member like employee, you want them happy and that they can be productive.
-At the same time you want to lead them but also [gives freedom to experiment and express their creativity](https://blog.pragmaticengineer.com/what-silicon-valley-gets-right-on-software-engineers/).
+Another view can be to look at your member like an employee, you want them happy and that they can be productive.
+At the same time you want to lead them but also [give freedom to experiment and express their creativity](https://blog.pragmaticengineer.com/what-silicon-valley-gets-right-on-software-engineers/).
 Or you can learn from [The Office](https://www.quill.com/blog/workplace-culture/company-culture-tips-from-the-office.html) tv series some tips.

 ## How to do productive discussions